nataliateixeira-stats/Analise-de-Predicao-Obito-Sifilis-Congenita/README.md

 data/

     clean_data.csv — consolidated dataset containing 251,659 observations and 64 variables.

+dbc/

-dbc/ — original SINAN data files in DBC format, organized by year (SIFCBR13.dbc to SIFCBR23.dbc, corresponding to 2013–2023).
+    Contains original SINAN data files in DBC format, organized by year (SIFCBR13.dbc to SIFCBR23.dbc, corresponding to 2013–2023).

 documentation/
     Contains SINAN documentation from DATASUS (in Portuguese), as provided by the Brazilian government.

 scripts/r/

     Script_read_dbcs.R — reads and merges all yearly DBC files in the R environment, producing the cleaned dataset clean_data.csv.

 scripts/python/

     1. Descriptive Analysis.ipynb — performs exploratory and descriptive analysis of congenital syphilis cases and mortality rates by year.

     2. ML Models.ipynb — conducts data preprocessing, training/testing split, and applies supervised machine learning models for death prediction.

+Open the requirements.txt file to check the requirements for the versions of the packages used